flock-eng/flock/documentation/devlog/keycloak-frontend.md

 ## [keycloack + frontend TODOS](https://github.com/flock-eng/flock/issues):
+note: update keycloak.md or make a new documentation file after
 ### programmatic realm configuration
 - created a realm-config.json in flock-kc/realms
   - future clients at 8080 & 3000 or alternate ports for example